fastruby/RFCs/2025-06-02-default-reek-configuration.md

 ## Proposed initial Reek configuration

-This RFC is a proposal of a default Reek configuration file that we would use in any new project to reduce the number of warnings and the need of exceptions that we see with the [default configuration](https://github.com/troessner/reek/blob/a8649370ced77dd0e798b00dc97ff916f68bb002/docs/defaults.reek.yml), and to also define some guideline or expectation on how we can decide when to add exceptions and modifications for different needs.
+This RFC is a proposal of a default Reek configuration file that we would use in established projects to reduce the number of warnings and the need of exceptions that we see with the [default configuration](https://github.com/troessner/reek/blob/a8649370ced77dd0e798b00dc97ff916f68bb002/docs/defaults.reek.yml), and to also define some guideline or expectation on how we can decide when to add exceptions and modifications for different needs.

 ### Default .reek configuration file